 Check out the CashforGoldUSA’s online calculator for an estimate of how much your metal scraps or jewelry are worth.
 If you are not satisfied with the sum they quote you, you can have your jewelry returned, free of charge.

-CashforGoldUSA and CashforDiamondsUSA also pay a 10% bonus above the quoted price if you send your item in within 7 days.
+CashforGoldUSA also pays a 10% bonus above the quoted price if you send your item in within 7 days.

-There are some complaints filed online for CJ Environmental and its sites, CashforGoldUSA and CashforDiamonds.
+There are some complaints filed online for CJ Environmental and its sites, CashforGoldUSA.
 RipoffReport.com sited two complaints dating to 2009 — both of which the site addressed and closed.
-There are a number of complaints filed on the company's Better Business Bureau listing, but they are each addressed professionally.
+There are a number of complaints filed on the company’s Better Business Bureau listing, but they are each addressed professionally.
 Apparently, there are still four outstanding complaints that the company has not resolved.

 Note, CashforGoldUSA has nothing to do with the scandal- and lawsuit-embroiled Cash4Gold.